URDream-project/URDream/README.md

 ## 📋 TODO
+⭐ Star this repository to follow upcoming updates, including the technical report and code release.
+We welcome feedback, discussions, and contributions from the community!
 - [x] Publish the technical blog.
 - [ ] Publish the technical report before November 2026.
 - [ ] Release the code before November 2026.